 The author, a former attorney, grew up in England, the daughter of Polish parents.
 She writes beautifully about her love of good food and pride in her Polish heritage.
 Ren has taken Polish classics and put her own modern twist on them.

 I don’t mean modern as in foams and molecular gastronomy.
 I mean the recipes, which are definitely Polish, reflect a modern, cosmopolitan nation with an interest in light, healthy eating with the freshest, seasonal produce and best proteins and grains.
 The color photos, which are my favorite part of any cookbook, are breathtaking!

-If you want to be sure you have a copy, you can purchase via one of my affiliate links on this page (which means that Amazon sends me a small commission).
-If you’re the winner and end up with two copies, think of it as a head start on your Christmas shopping! 🙂
+If love this recipe and want to be sure you have a copy, you can purchase Wild Honey & Rye via one of my affiliate links on this page (which means that Amazon sends me a small commission). 🙂

 Just to tempt you, we have a pierogi recipe from the book below!

 Recipe from Wild Honey & Rye: Modern Polish Recipes © 2018 Ren Behan